ptesny/teched2025XP264/exercises/ex2/README.md

 ## Exercise 2.2 - KEDA

-- 👉 run the `k8s-keda-student` worflow
+- 👉 run the `k8s-keda-student` workflow
+- 👉 inspect the `k8s-keda-student` workflow run log
 - 👉 For the best experience, open workflow links into a separate tab or into a new window (right click).

  |  k8s KEDA student workflow (namespaced)